NadeemAnvaritafti/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    -- React JS is a commonly used library for building apps.
+React has a virtual DOM which interacts with the actual DOM for us.
+It’s great for large-scale applications in that it offloads a lot of state the apps use from the DOM.
+It solves the problem of interacting and updating the DOM when data changes.

 - [ ] What does it mean to _think_ in react?

+    -- one way of thinking in React is to breakdown the UI into a component hierarchy.
+Each element should be separated as its own component such that each element is unique and ideally doing one thing.

 - [ ] Describe state.

+    -- State is basically the data on an app.
+Depending on the app’s functionality, the data is subject to change.
+For example, a counter may increase with each button click.
+The state is changing/incrementing with each click.
+A simpler example would be a boolean state - an app displaying a light as either on (true) or off (false).
+The state can change back and forth, over and over, depending on how we code the app.

 - [ ] Describe props.

+    -- props are properties that allow us to pass any value, function or information held on state to child components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    -- anything that affects something outside the scope of the function being executed.
+They can cause components to return different outputs for the same state and props.
+One way to sync the effects in a React component to state changes is being fetching data from an API and passing information from that API as state or props.

 ## Project Set Up